SuperbTUM/kmeans-pycuda/Readme.md

 ## Further information

-If you would like to know more detail about the structure of the algorithm or if you have any other question, feel free to leave a comment or contact me via e-mail: mingzhe.hu@columbia.com.
+If you would like to know more detail about the structure of the algorithm or if you have any other question, feel free to leave a comment or contact me via e-mail: mingzhe.hu@columbia.edu